kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 >
 > **Federal Ministry of Education and Research**, <cite>The Future of Values Held by People in Our Country</cite>[^bmfbuf2020ah]

-Hidden behind marketing words and euphemistic language, camouflaged as a hypothetical scenario, a social credit system as implemented in China is being flirted with.
+Hidden behind marketing speech and euphemistic language, camouflaged as a hypothetical scenario, a social credit system as implemented in China is being flirted with.
 In blunt corporatist language, they want to additionally allow companies to benefit from your behavior.

 Sometimes I despise the TV Show <cite>Black Mirror</cite>, because it seems technocrats use it as a source of ideas and not a warning.
 They also regularly get inspired by <cite>1984</cite>, <cite>Brave New World</cite>, and <cite>Fahrenheit 451</cite>.